rchipka/wp-export/README.md

  * [x] users table
  * [x] unicode

-## Features

- * Exports WordPress table data as you see it in the admin view
- * Works with Admin Columns Pro table columns
- * Better than built-in Admin Columns Pro export functionality

 ## Installation

 `include` or `require` wp-export.php and an *Export* button will appear above all admin tables